 Becoming a Certified Volunteer Administrator is a great next step on your Volunteer Management path.

 While it may seem a bit daunting it shows your boss, your peers and yourself that you know what you are doing.
-We rounded up a few of the experts who have taking the exam to answer some questions about the process and hopefully encourage you to sign up!
+We rounded up a few of the experts who have taken the exam to answer some questions about the process and hopefully encourage you to sign up!

 Who: Gabriel Avelar, Volunteer Engagement Strategist at United Way Lower Mainland.